 Paula Hull, Director of Nursing and Allied Health Professionals -

 Paula qualified as a registered nurse at Southampton Hospitals in 1988 and had a long career in community nursing before becoming a practice nurse, working in primary care for over 10 years before joining Southern Health NHS Foundation Trust.

 Eugene Jones joins the Trust as Chief Operating Officer from 1 April 2022.
 A highly experienced and capable director, Eugene will be joining us from East London NHS Foundation Trust, an outstanding rated organisation, where he has led on successful transformation of services and, recently, the Trust’s response to the pandemic.
 Eugene is a compassionate and inclusive leader, who puts patients, carers and colleagues first.
 He has held Director-level posts across health and social care since 2013 including mental health and community health services.

 Heather Mitchell, Director of Strategy and Infrastructure Transformation -

 Heather joined Southern Health in August 2019.
 Prior to joining the Trust Heather was Director of Strategy and Partnerships for West Hampshire Clinical Commissioning Group and also worked with Hounslow and Richmond Community Healthcare NHS Trust.
 Heather holds a Master’s Degree and PhD in Civil Engineering and prior to joining the NHS she worked in engineering consultancy and project management.

-Dr Steve Tomkins, Medical Director -
+Dr Steve Tomkins, Chief Medical Officer -